National Monitoring Experience

 Adverse Reaction (side-effect) Reports

-From the time of first authorisation of Gardasil in 2006 and up to 31/12/2017, the HPRA had received 1138 reports of suspected adverse reactions and events associated with use of the HPV vaccines (Gardasil, Cervarix, with a few reports for which the brand of vaccine hasn’t been identified).
-This level of reporting for Gardasil reflects the very positive response to calls for monitoring and reporting of national experience associated with use of the vaccine and the high level of vaccine uptake, following its introduction into the national HSE HPV schools immunisation programme which commenced in 2010.
+From the time of first authorisation of Gardasil in 2006 and up to 30/06/2018, the HPRA had received 1157* reports of suspected adverse reactions and events associated with use of the HPV vaccines (Gardasil, Cervarix, with a few reports for which the brand of vaccine hasn’t been identified).
+This level of reporting for Gardasil reflects the very positive response to calls for monitoring and reporting of national experience associated with use of the vaccine.

 The majority of reports received by the HPRA have been consistent with the expected pattern of adverse effects for the vaccines, as described in the product information.
 Vaccination related events, occurring at the time of vaccine administration, such as syncope (faints) have been among the most commonly reported effects.
 Other commonly reported symptoms include gastrointestinal symptoms, malaise, headache, dizziness and injection site reactions.
 Reports of allergic-type reactions including skin rashes, urticaria and flushing have also been received, including isolated reports of more severe hypersensitivity-type reactions.
 There have also been some reports describing persisting/chronic fatigue, generally with multiple other symptoms (e.g. headache, malaise, drowsiness, nausea, gastrointestinal upset, joint swelling, flu like illness, menstrual disorders) following vaccination.